osposweb/osposweb.github.io/DOCS-USERS-Getting-Started-installations.md

 # Professional Install
 -----------------------

-This section its dedicated to those that will deploy in secure and serious production environments.
+This section its dedicated to those that will deploy in secure and serious production environments. **Dont use github direclty!!** Downloads must be using unstable bintray or stable releases checkpoints.

 ## Professional Install Local